What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Who Is Phoenix Suns’ 6th Man?

-Bradley Beal has been the sixth man for the Suns thus far.
-He joined the Suns last season, and was a starter until they moved him to the bench.
-If you're considering betting on Beal to win NBA awards like the sixth man award (or on the Suns to win the Finals or the West), make sure to use the best Arizona sportsbook promos available today.
+If you're considering betting on Allen to win NBA awards like the sixth man award (or on the Suns to win the Finals or the West), make sure to use the best Arizona sportsbook promos available today.

 Get to Know the Phoenix Suns' Front Office